-• no later than the end of the final examination period in a given term, for those classes with no final examination in this period, and for mid-year examinations in 100-level, two-term classes offered over the Fall and Winter terms; or

-• within five business days after the date of the final examination (not including weekends or holidays), for those classes with final examinations in the final examination period in a given term, as well as final grades resulting from deferred, special deferred, supplemental, and special supplemental final examinations.
+- no later than the end of the final examination period for standard term classes in a given term with no final examination, and for mid-year examinations in 100-level, two-term classes offered over the Fall Term and Winter Term; or - within five business days after the date of the final examination (not including weekends or holidays), for those classes with final examinations including final grades resulting from deferred, special deferred, supplemental, and special supplemental final examinations; or - five days after the end of the class for open learning classes without a final examination.

-If for any reason the above deadlines cannot be met, the instructor should discuss the reason for the delay with their Department Head, or Dean in non-departmentalized Colleges.
-The instructor will also notify both Registrar and the students in the class as to the anticipated date of submission.
+If for any reason the above deadlines cannot be met, the instructor should discuss the reason for the delay with their department head, or dean in non-departmentalized colleges.
+The instructor will also notify both registrar and the students in the class as to the anticipated date of submission.

-Colleges which use additional or different grade approval procedures, such as using a board of examiners, should arrange a grading deadline in consultation with the Registrar.
+Colleges which use additional or different grade approval procedures, such as using a board of examiners, should arrange a grading deadline in consultation with the registrar.

-The Registrar shall notify Colleges of any final grades not submitted by the grading deadlines.
+The registrar shall notify colleges of any final grades not submitted by the grading deadlines.

-Students shall be notified of delays related to grade changes related to any other process involving grades, including those delays related to grade disputes between a student and an instructor or between an instructor and a Department Head, or Dean in non-departmentalized College.
+Students shall be notified of delays related to grade changes related to any other process involving grades, including those delays related to grade disputes between a student and an instructor or between an instructor and a department head, or dean in non-departmentalized college.

-Only the Registrar may release official final grades.
-The Registrar will post final grades electronically as they are received.
+Only the registrar may release official final grades.
+The registrar will post final grades electronically as they are received.

-The Registrar will communicate with instructors who have not met the above deadlines but who have not notified the Registrar.
+The registrar will communicate with instructors who have not met the above deadlines but who have not notified the registrar.